tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 https://en.wikipedia.org/wiki/Yukihiro_Matsumoto

-"Matz is nice so we are nice"
+There is a saying in the Ruby community: "Matz is nice so we are nice"

 Ruby's inspirations
 -------------------